 9. Posting Follow-Me-To Photos

-You must have come across those photos where a girl is holding a guy’s hand – her boyfriend, typically – and leads him around while he snaps the picture.
+You must have come across those photos where a girl is holding a guy’s hand – the boyfriend, typically – and leads him around while he snaps the picture.

-This used to be really cool and creative.
+This #followmeto posting style used to be really cool and creative.
 Until everyone else started copying it.